Dsusilo18/Chef-VM-Setup/README.md

 7. node['vm-setup']['upgrade_ubuntu']
   - A true or false flag for upgrading Ubuntu.
 8. node['vm-setup']['background']
-  - The url to download the image for the wallpaper.
+  - The url to download the image for the wallpaper as a string.

 ## Templates:
 Preferences.xml.erb